socialally/xdr/doc/md/api.md

 * `async` Whether the request is asynchronous, default is `true`.
 * `parameter` Send the data as the named query string parameter.
 * `error` The name of a property of the response object that contains error information, default is `error`.
+*  `status` The name of a property of the response object that contains a status code, default is `code`.
 * `jsonp` The name of the callback query string variable for jsonp requests, default is `callback`.
 * `delay` A delay before invoking `send()` in milliseconds (`XDomainRequest` only).
 * `mime` A MIME type passed to overrideMimeType(), (`XMLHttpRequest` only).